Geometric insights into robust portfolio construction: The constrained -weight angle

-and then conclude that the $\alpha$-weight angle is still bound below by the condition number of the covariance matrix: $\kappa$.
-This then extends the geometric interpretation to include linear portfolio constraints, because the $\ve \alpha$-angle is bounded above.
-Here with more generality, and thus as a weakened condition, to again imply that poor conditioning will limit our ability to align the portfolio weights with the expected returns.
+Then the $\ve \alpha$-weight angle is remains bound above by the condition number of the covariance matrix: $\kappa$.
+This extends the geometric interpretation to include linear portfolio constraints, because the $\ve \alpha$-angle is bounded below.
+Here with more generality, and thus as a weakened condition, to again imply that poor conditioning will limit our ability to align the portfolio weights with the expected returns, but again, without making explicit distributional assumptions about the data generating process.

 There is now a tension between the linear constraint, the alignment of the optimal control with the direction of the expected returns, and the impact of the conditioning that would push the optimal portfolio out of alignment.
 This more complex tension is visualised in Figure (\ref{fig:geometry2}) and we now need to include the role of the global minimum variance (GMV) portfolio $\ve \theta_0$.
+The inclusion of the global minimum variance portfolio then introduces a dependency on the equally-weighted portfolio when correlations are negligible.